frankstepanski/frankstepanski/README.md

 - 👁️ Always on the lookout to find <a href="https://github.com/frankstepanski/certificates">new courses</a> to learn and grow as a professional.
 - 📚 Working towards <a href="https://aws.amazon.com/certification/certified-developer-associate/">AWS Certified Developer - Associate</a>.
 - 🧠 2024 Learning Goals: <a href="https://www.educative.io/path/zero-to-hero-in-python">Python</a>, <a href="https://www.amazon.com/Understanding-Distributed-Systems-Second-applications/dp/1838430210/">Distributed Systems</a>, and <a href="https://www.udemy.com/course/design-microservices-architecture-with-patterns-principles/">Microservices Architecture</a>.
-- 🐶 Helping others practice interviews skills in <a href="https://github.com/frankstepanski/algo-overflow">algorithms</a>, <a href="https://github.com/frankstepanski/front-end-interview-handbook">front-end</a> and <a href="https://github.com/frankstepanski/system-design-primer">system-design</a>.
+- 🐶 Helping others practice interview skills in algorithms, front-end, and system-design.
 - ⚡ Fun fact: I love traveling to <a href="https://thebestjapan.com/">Japan</a> and <a href="https://in.france.fr/en">France</a>.
 - 🎯 Career Goal: Tech Lead